hotorch/hotorch/README.md

 ## 📬 Contact
 - **Email:** reducingtime@zexea.io
 - **LinkedIn / Threads / YouTube:** see badges above for instant reach-outs
-- **ASMR Community:** join the wait-list for weekly automation blueprints & cohort Q&A

 > *“Reducing Time, Offering Better Lives for All.”*
 > Let’s automate thoughtfully and build the future—one workflow at a time.